mohitejaikumar/CheatGPT/README.md

 # CheatGPT

-This application is designed to cheat in offline quiz without tab switch .
+This application is designed to cheat in online quiz without tab switch .

 ## How to use this ?